Virtual Primary Care On Demand

 - Don't have MyChart?
 Not a UVA Health patient?
 You don't need MyChart to schedule care.
 Schedule online without MyChart

 Looking for same-day care?
-Schedule a Virtual Primary Care On Demand same-day appointment
+Schedule Virtual Primary Care On Demand same-day appointment

 - Connect by video on your phone, tablet, or computer.